ritterim/filter/README.md

 This is a new type which allows an easy way to represent a range of values when filtering.
 An instance can either be created manually or via a helper which takes a string formatted using standard [interval notation](http://en.wikipedia.org/wiki/Interval_%28mathematics%29).

+While any type is allowed as a range, only certain types will work when filtering:

+  - byte
+  - char
+  - decimal
+  - double
+  - float
+  - int
+  - long
+  - sbyte
+  - short
+  - uint
+  - ulong
+  - ushort

+Any other types will just silently get passed-over.

 ### Usage

 ```csharp